WebAhead/master-reference/coursebook/weeks-10-12/design-sprint/mentor-notes/IDEO-design-thinking-workshop.md

 This workshop is taken directly from the Institute of Design at Stanford.
 The original workshop description and materials can be found on [their website](https://dschool-old.stanford.edu/groups/designresources/wiki/4dbb2/The_Wallet_Project.html).

+## Preparation

+Buy the following materials:
+- scissors
+- foil
+- masking tape
+- lollipops
+- glue sticks
+- brown paper
+- coloured paper

+Arrange the tables in the room to enable face-to-face interaction between students.

+Print one [set of worksheets](./GiftGiving-Worksheets.pdf) for each student.

 ### Workshop

 Follow [these facilitator notes](./GiftGiving-FacilitatorNotes.pdf).